sprin/TrustyHash/README.md

 .then(function(buffer) {
 ```

-When hashing finishes, we have an unprintable object...
+When hashing finishes, we have an unprintable object, called a buffer...

 ```
 var hexCodes = []
 ```

 ...that we want to turn in to printable hex codes, which is just a way to
-represent a number using 0 to 9 and 'a' to 'f'.
-Hex codes are the standard
+represent a number using only the characters 0 to 9 and 'a' to 'f'.
+Hex codes
-representation of SHA-256 hash values.
+are the standard representation of SHA-256 hash values.

 ```